College of Natural Sciences and Mathematics > Department of Earth and Atmospheric Sciences > Geology, MS

 - Letters of recommendation from three (3) individuals (preferably faculty members), who are able to judge the candidate’s academic abilities and potential for scholarly research.

-- GRE scores (verbal, quantitative, and analytical writing; advanced GRE is recommended but optional).
+- GRE scores, if submitted (verbal, quantitative, and analytical writing; advanced GRE is recommended but optional).

 - English proficiency test score, when applicable.

 In addition to these requirements, graduate admission may also be contingent upon a faculty advisor agreeing to supervise the applicant’s research.
 Therefore, prospective students are strongly encouraged to contact faculty members in the applicant’s field of interest prior to the application deadline.

 All part-time (6.0 Credit Hours per term or less) students will be admitted into the MS non-thesis track.